Florida Counterfeit Charges

 - Currency.
 Professional counterfeiters use advanced tools to create paper money and coins that are almost identical to legal tender.
 Those who manufacture false currency constantly work to stay up-to-date on new security measures implemented whenever legal currency is changed.

 - False documents.
-Counterfeiters create fraudulent driver’s licenses, birth certificates, visas, passports, and other important documents.
+Counterfeiters create fraudulent driver’s licenses, birth certificates, visas, passports, military permits, deeds, government documents, and even postage stamps and other important documents.
 Because these are federal documents, the act of falsifying them could lead to serious federal charges.

 - Merchandise.
 A common occurrence of counterfeiting is the manufacturing of look-alike luxury brand clothing and handbags.
 Creating fraudulent material goods and selling them as if they were the authentic brand names could constitute counterfeiting if there was intent to defraud.

 Crimes that are often associated with counterfeiting include many activities that relate to false items.
 The following crimes that involve counterfeit materials may also be prosecuted:

 - Utterance, passing a counterfeit as a legitimate document